FORCE: Transferable Visual Jailbreaking Attacks via Feature Over-Reliance CorrEction: Experiment

-\textbf{Impact of Components.} We investigate the individual and the synergistic impact of the two components of our algorithm, as presented in Table~\ref{table_3}.
-Our results demonstrate that each component can effectively mitigate its targeted reliance.
-Specifically, transferability improves by 5.7\% and query efficiency by 8.2\% with the layer-feature regularisation, and by 15.1\% and 18.8\% with the spectral-rescaling component.
-The synergy of the two components enables a more thorough removal of improper reliance, resulting in an overall performance gain of 18.9\%.
+\textbf{Impact of Components.} We investigate both the individual and joint contributions of the two components in our algorithm, as presented in Table~\ref{table:3}.
+Our results demonstrate that each component effectively mitigates the improper reliance it is designed to address, thereby yielding a notable improvement in transferability.
+In particular, the layer-feature regularisation improves transferability by 3.8\% and query efficiency by 4.7\%, while the spectral-rescaling component yields gains of 11.3\% and 15.2\%, respectively.
+Moreover, combining the two components produces a synergistic effect that more thoroughly removes improper reliance, ultimately resulting in an overall performance improvement of 20.6\%.